martinaalvera/Documentation/admin_documentation/galaxyctl/galaxyctl.rst

 Galaxyctl: Galaxy management
 ============================

 Galaxyctl is a python script collection used for Galaxy management, to properly check uWSGI Stats and to correctly retrieve Galaxy and uWSGI workers status.
+It's source code is located on `Laniakea GitHub <https://github.com/Laniakea-elixir-it/galaxyctl>`_.

 .. note::